avsa242/htu21d-spin/README.md

 * Read temperature (hundredths of a degree), humidity (hundredths of a percent)
 * Enable optional CRC checking of data - read flags indicating last acquired data was valid
 * Set sensor resolution
+* Enable on-chip heater (intended for diagnosis only - 0.5-1.5C temperature increase)

 ## Requirements